rodexion/proper/README.md

 You can inject custom validation logic for your validation.
-In order to do this, you're encouraged to create your own property builder class instead of directly using the one in `Proper` class.
+In order to do this, you're encouraged to create your own property builder class instead of directly using the one in `Proper` class:

-Here I have created `MyProper.ty` builder:

 ```java
 public static class MyProper {